SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ```
     When I tap the "#element-id" element
-    And I tap the "#other-element" element and wait for 5 seconds
+    And I tap the "#other-element" element and wait 5 seconds
 ```

 If you are using the [ALToolbox tabs](framework/altoolbox.md#display-a-series-of-tabs), you can say that you're tapping the tab,